blox/blox/docs/daemon_design.md

 *	get all environments that contain cluster or attributes
 *	get all environments by status
 *	get all environments by health
+* get all deployments by status
-*	get deployments by environment name and deployment status (pending, etc)
+*	get deployments by environment name
 *	get deployment by deployment id

 DynamoDB supports querying by primary key and additional filtering by sort key.
 There can, however, only be one sort key.
 (It's possible to add local and global indices but that consumes more capacity.)
 Because we need to query by a few different attributes it seems inevitable the we will need to scan through items to filter after the items are retrieved.